UBC-MDS/group-2/CONTRIBUTING.md

 ### Setting Up Your Environment

-Fork the Altair repository on GitHub and then clone the fork to you local machine.
+Fork the repository on GitHub and then clone the fork to you local machine.
 For more details on forking see the [GitHub Documentation](https://help.github.com/en/articles/fork-a-repo).